Be an in-demand professional trades person

-- NZ 2714 New Zealand Certificate in Mechanical Engineering [Level 4] with strands in fitting and machining, general engineering, machining, maintenance engineering, metal forming and tool making.
-It is also your first step in many of the engineering trades.
+- NZ Certificate in Mechanical Engineering [Level 4] with strands in fitting and machining, general engineering, machining, maintenance engineering, metal forming and tool making

-- NZ 2719 New Zealand Certificate in Engineering Fabrication [Level 4] with strands in heavy fabrication, light fabrication and, steel and construction.
+- NZ Certificate in Engineering Fabrication [Level 4] with strands in heavy fabrication, light fabrication and steel and construction

-- NZ 2717 New Zealand Certificate in Mechanical Building Services [Level 4].
+- NZ Certificate in Mechanical Building Services [Level 4]

 Career Opportunities and Outcomes

 Possible jobs and career opportunities can include apprenticeships in: machining and toolmaking, maintenance and diagnostics, heavy and light fabrication, the Armed Forces, heavy fabrication welding and engineering, sheetmetal fabrication and welding, construction welding, pipeline construction and welding and agricultural or general engineering.

 At EIT we don’t just talk about doing things, we actually do them.